Marriott has a large presence around the globe, with more than 7,300 properties across the world.

 Need help booking?
 See our step-by-step guide for booking Cathay Pacific first class.

-3. Fly Japan Airlines First Class to Asia (Alaska Airlines Mileage Plan)
+2. Fly Japan Airlines First Class to Asia (Alaska Airlines Mileage Plan)

-You can experience Japan Airlines’ great first class product for 70,000 miles from the U.S. to Asia one-way.
-You can also try business class to Asia for 60,000 miles one-way.
-You’ll get 75,000 JAL miles for 180,000 Marriott Bonvoy points, and 60,000 JAL miles is 150,000 Marriott Bonvoy points.
+You can experience Japan Airlines’ great first class product for 70,000 miles each way between the U.S. and Asia.
+Alternatively, you could fly business class to Asia for 60,000 miles one-way.

 Not only does Japan Airlines have a great first class product, but the service is fantastic.
 If you’re looking for a relaxing way to visit Asia, don’t forget to get check out this amazing option.